 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides adult day service, caregiver living expenses, case management, homemaker, respite, supported employment, extended home care nursing, extended home health care, extended personal care assistance, 24-hour emergency assistance, adult companion services, adult foster care, child foster care, chore services, CDCS: environmental modifications & provisions, CDCS: personal assistance, CDCS: self-direction support activities, CDCS: treatment and training, crisis respite services, employment development services, employment exploration services, employment support services, environmental accessibility adaptations, family training and counseling, home delivered meals, housing access coordination, in-home family supports, independent living skills (ILS) training, individualized home supports, night supervision services, personal support services, positive support services, specialist services, specialized equipment and supplies, transitional services, transportation for individuals with other disabilities, ages 0-64.
+- Description from medicaid.gov: Provides adult day service, caregiver living expenses, case management, homemaker, prevocational services, respite, extended home care nursing, extended home health care, extended personal care assistance, 24-hour emergency assistance, chore services, community residential services, consumer directed community supports (CDCS): environmental modifications & provisions, CDCS: personal assistance, CDCS: self-direction support activities, CDCS: treatment and training, CDCS: integration and support, CDCS: individual-directed goods and services, CDCS: support planning, CDCS: financial management services, CDCS: environmental modifications – home modifications, CDCS: environmental modifications – vehicle modifications, crisis respite services, day support services, employment development services, employment exploration services, employment support services, environmental accessibility adaptations – home modifications, environmental accessibility adaptations – vehicle modifications, family residential services, family training and counseling, home delivered meals, independent living skills (ILS) therapies, individualized home supports, integrated community supports, night supervision services, positive support services, specialist services, specialized equipment and supplies, transitional services, and transportation services to individuals with other disabilities ages 0-64 years who meet a hospital level of care.
+This waiver operates with a concurrent 1915(b)(4) authority.

 - Online State Information: Community Alternative Care Waiver